cloudmanic/v1.options.cafe/backend/README.md

 ## Best Way To Test Webhooks Locally

 You can use https://ngrok.com to send webhooks in locally.
 The free account changes the url every time you run it.
-Here is how you start it ```ngrok http 7652```
+Here is how you start it ```ngrok http 7080```

+* At stripe add this url ```https://0c1a1ee8.ngrok.io/webhooks/stripe``` (or whatever ngrok changes it to)

 ## Cron Jobs

 Checkout ```cron/README.md```